 Florida Feasts (video 13 mins): Students will learn about energy flow in food chains/webs using animals from the Indian River Lagoon and will learn how pollution disrupts these relationships.

-Mangroves Matter (video 18 mins): Students will learn about the different species of mangroves in Florida and their life cycles.
+Mighty Mangroves (video 18 mins): Students will learn about the different species of mangroves in Florida and their life cycles.
 Students will also learn how mangroves are able to thrive in their unique environment and their importance for lagoon restoration.

 Help Save the Lagoon (video 8 mins): Students will learn about the simple actions they can do at home that can make a big impact on saving the lagoon!